Skip to content

 Web terminal and SSH

-Open a shell in the browser, or upload an SSH key and use `ssh user@bastion` from your editor of choice.
-SCP, port forwarding, and SFTP work out of the box.
+Open a shell in the browser, or upload an SSH key and use `ssh user+env@bastion` from your own terminal — SCP and port forwarding included.
+Mint scoped personal access tokens for API, script, and agent access.

 How it works